 Our main aim is to enhance and develop the scientific mind-set of children, to heighten their knowledge and understanding through various learning opportunities.
 Through Science, we aim to:

-Teachers at St Alban’s work together as a entity to team teach and show children that nothing is impossible!
-Science has changed the lives of people therefore; it is a vital to our children’s future.
-Children are encouraged to understand how science can be used to explain what is happening, how things behave, and why they behave this way.
+Teachers at St Alban’s collaboratively work together to team teach and show children that nothing is impossible!
+Science has changed the lives of people, therefore it is vital to our children’s future.
+Children are encouraged to understand how science can be used to explain what is happening and how things behave and why they behave this way.